 - Udemy: FREE Crash Course in Infographics with Easel.ly

-Say hello at firstname.lastname@example.org to get started with your Teacher or Classroom Pro Account – and to get your students set up in a Group!
+Say hello at email@example.com to get started with your teacher or classroom Pro Account – and to get your students set up in Easelly Groups!